katherineluhsu/textbook/docs/presentation/02-verbs/overview.md

 The five different characteristics discussed above are reflected in the endings of a verb form.
 Like nouns, there are patterns in the way that verbs change their endings which we call **conjugations**.

-There are four major conjugations (as well as one minor one) that we will become familiar with.
+There are four major conjugations (as well as one sub-conjugation) that we will become familiar with.

 The conjugation to which a verb belongs can be easily determined by consulting the first and second principal parts in a dictionary entry: